1. WE COME TO YOUR SCHOOL!

 MFT actors present the scenes and then perform them.
 Afterwards an interactive Q + A or minor workshop lead by the actors can take place time permitting.

 It takes the form of a workshop/competition and uses a cross-curricular approach (Drama & French) to engage students in a collaborative learning experience.
 It is also designed to be an inexpensive and flexible incursion that can be adapted to the time available and abilities of different classes.
-The workshop component is led by experienced French-speaking actors and a teacher in subgroups and allows students of French to reflect on their language use through an expressive performance in French.
+The workshops are led by experienced French-speaking animateur [including actors] in subgroups of 15 or less and allows students of French to reflect on their language use through an expressive performance in French.

-In groups lead by an animateur, the students are presented the text for discussion, then all students, as time permits are auditioned in the 9 roles in alternation.
-Then the ‘cast’ for that group is selected by the animateur and are directed in the rehearsed reading of the text.
+In groups lead by an animateur, the students are seed coached, with a teacher pre-selected cast where a cast list for each subgroup is sent to MFT before the day – for the 9 character roles.
+Then the ‘cast’ for that group is directed in the rehearsed reading of the text.
 After the groups reunite and all casts from each group perform the piece before all the other students.
 A panel adjudicates the best performances [based on language, projection, acting and overall interpretation] and give a small MFT souvenir to the best students in each of the 9 roles.

 The workshop is not just for French students but also primary and secondary level drama [select the English only workshop].
 There are 8 character roles and 1 narrator [reads all stage directions and scene descriptions] roles .